colinta/StrangeCase/README.rst

 do the equivalent of a context processor in django, this is where you would do that.

 Every configurator in ``config['configurators']`` is given the node config.
-If it returns nothing, the node is skipped.
-Otherwise, you can modify the config, or create a new one, and return it.
+If it returns nothing, the node is ignored.
+Otherwise, you can modify the config, or create a whole new one, and return it.

 See ``date_from_name`` for a good example of modifying the config based on the file name.